weblabormx/laravel-front/README.md

 - Execute `php artisan front:install` to install necessary files

+### Basics
+Laravel Front makes a use of different items that can be defined on the next way:

+- **Front Resources:** Basically is the front end information about a model and that is wanted to have a CRUD.
+The resources saves information about which fields show on the cruds.
+- **Actions:** Are actions that can be added to a resource, for example can be a resource for Reservations and there can be an action for "Mark as Paid"
+- **Filters:** Filters works for filtering the data on the index page of a crud, for example for Reservations page you can filter the results to only show payed reservations
+- **Fields:** The resources can have fields to show information
+    - _Inputs:_ Are all the fields that add information as Text, Number, Select
+    - _Texts:_ Are fields that only shows information as Alert, Title
+    - _Components:_ Are more sophisticated fields that help on something like Panels, Line, FrontIndex
+- **Massives:** Define how a massive edition should work.
+For example you can have the users CRUD, each user have a lot of reservations, and you want to edit massively all reservations for this user, you can add more information on this classes, for example, adding a new button that says "Remove all" or "Send request"
+- **Pages:** Are information pages that only shows information, for example the Dashboard page
+- **Cards:** Are information cards that can be shown on pages, for example: The total money earned today, The total debt, etc

 ### Resources

 A resource is a class that allows you to configure all the information about the front end of a Laravel Model.
 Things as fields, url, buttons and more are configured on this file.